 James is one kind of person who comes to philosophical counselling, a new field that combines philosophy and counselling.
 Their concerns are not psychological so much as philosophical.
-By “philosophical” I do not mean intellectual.
+By “philosophical” I do not mean abstract and theoretical.
 I mean rather that the person's concern regards meaning, value, and perspective.
 What James needs is a perspective on life which is as true and good as possible.
 He needs a way of relating to life that satisfies his longing for depth and meaning.

 Modern philosophical counselling began around forty years ago with people like Gerd Achenbach and later Lou Marinoff.
 They were academics who saw that philosophy could shift from the teaching format to a counselling approach, to help people with their individual problems through the application of philosophical ideas and practices, such as critical thinking, to their situations.
 That is part of a wider shift known as "applied philosophy" which has taken the discipline out of the academy on a range of fronts.
 Philosophical counselling can be emotionally-attuned also, as found in diverse disciplines and activities such as existential therapy and Ran Lahav’s Philo-Practice Agora.

 There are problems with this change, however.
 Some weeks ago a friend and I went on a bicycle ride.
 We ended at a café on the grounds of the Abbotsford Convent, which is now a children’s farm and organic market.
 As we sat there eating the sugar and carbs we had earned, on a beautiful Spring morning, we were pummelled by the cafe's sound system pumping out 90s dance music.
 I was puzzled but my friend, whose family once owned a restaurant, suggested that the staff had set the music to match their mood and not that of their customers.
-They had probably been there since 7AM, were very busy, and so chose energetic music for their sake without realising how jarring it was for the patrons.
+They had probably been there since 7AM, were very busy, probably tired, and so chose the energetic music for their sake without realising how jarring it was for the patrons.
 I think the same thing happens in philosophical counselling.
 Academics, who are not always the best at stepping outside their own heads, have fashioned philosophical counselling around their own intellectual temperament, as though to use philosophy to guide your life means applying Immanuel Kant and formal logic.